Reupenny/AS-Notified/README.md

 ⬛️ Add options in settings to disable and enable each notification type.

 ⬛️ Seperate out the single PHP file into different files such as a setting.php.

-Plugin Update Checker is being used to push updates.

 ## Version 2